-SYNOPSIS: The book of Revelation communicates symbolically and provides many of the necessary interpretations of its images.
+Revelation communicates symbolically, and it provides the reader with many of the most important interpretations of its images.

-(Revelation 1:19-20) – “Write, therefore—what things thou hast seen and what they are; and what things are about to come to pass, after these things: The sacred secret of the seven stars which thou sawest upon my right hand, and the seven lamps of gold:—The seven stars are messengers of the seven assemblies, and, the seven lamps are seven assemblies.” – (The Emphasized Bible).
+- (Revelation 1:19-20) – “Write, therefore, what things you saw and what they are; and what things are going to come to pass after these things.
+The mystery of the seven stars that you saw on my right hand, and the seven lampstands of gold; the seven stars are the angels of the seven churches, and the seven lampstands are seven churches.”

-(Revelation 1:1) – “The Revelation of Jesus Christ, which God gave to him, to show to his servants the things that must come to pass soon, and he signified through his angel to his servant John.”
+- (Revelation 1:1) – “The revelation of Jesus Christ, which God gave to him, to show his servants the things that must come to pass soon, and he signified through his angel to his servant John.”

-The Greek verb rendered “signified” is sémainō (Strong’s #G4591), a verb related to the noun for “sign” or semeion (#G4592).
-The latter term occurs for “sign” seven times in the book of Revelation.
-Sémainō is used only here in the book.
-The verb means, “to signify,” “show by sign.”
-Thus, the book specifies the medium of communication is uses – visionary symbolism.
+The Greek verb rendered “signified” is sémainō (Strong’s – #G4591), a verb related to the noun used for “sign” (semeion).
+It means “to signify,” “to show by sign.”
+Thus, the book specifies its medium of communication – visionary symbolism.
 The visual aspect is emphasized throughout the book by the repeated references to what John “saw” (fifty-six times).

 The first vision and its explanation do exactly that.
-John “sees” the risen Christ walking among seven golden “lampstands” and holding “seven stars.”
-However, the stars actually “are” (esin) seven “messengers” and the lampstands “are” (esin) seven “churches.”
-The same Greek verb form or esin is used in both clauses.
+John “saw” the risen Christ walking among seven golden “lampstands” and holding “seven stars.”
+But the “stars” represented seven “angels” (“they are” – esin), the “seven lampstands” symbolized seven “churches” (“they are” – esin).
+The same Greek verb form or “are” (esin) is used in both clauses.

-Revelation interprets at least nine more images with this same formula.
+The book interprets at least nine more images using this same formula.
 In each case, the images are not literal, they represent something else.
 For example:

 - The bowls of incense “are” (esin) the “prayers of the saints” (5:8).